Croup refers to an infection of the upper airway, generally in children, which obstructs breathing and causes a characteristic barking cough.

 Lifestyle and home remedies

 Croup often runs its course within three to five days.
 In the meantime, keep your child comfortable with a few simple measures:

 Your child's cough may improve during the day, but don't be surprised if it returns at night.
 You may want to sleep near your child or even in the same room so that you can take quick action if your child's symptoms become severe.

-To stave off more-serious infections, keep your child's immunizations current.
-The diphtheria, Haemophilus influenzae type b (Hib) and measles vaccines offer protection from some of the rarest — but most dangerous — forms of upper airway infection.
+To stave off more-serious infections, keep your child's vaccinations current.
+The diphtheria and Haemophilus influenza type b vaccines offer protection from some of the rarest — but most dangerous — forms of upper airway infection.

 Terms and conditions of use